-SECRET #1 – Protect the Bark
+1. Protect the Bark

 If you have field mice near your property, an inexpensive solution is Wrap Around Tree Guards.
 They also protect against mowers and trimmers.

-SECRET #2 – Eliminate Competition
+2. Eliminate Competition

 A tree in the woods provides its own mulch with several inches of leaves on the ground.
 We can imitate this by mulching the planting area with 3 to 4 inches of wood chips, chunk bark, straw, pine needles or shredded leaves.

 Studies show that 80% of the problems associated with trees are directly related to their root systems.
-Trees and shrubs pull nutrients and water into the plant through the fine hair roots, which pump a nonstop supply and help the plant burst with new growth.
+Trees and shrubs pull nutrients and water into the plant through fine hair roots, which pump a nonstop supply and help the plant burst with new growth.

-If you have poor or hard dirt, then mix in soil amendments like shredded bark, leaves, aged manure, compost, coffee grounds or blood meal.
+If you have poor or hard dirt, mix in soil amendments like shredded bark, leaves, aged manure, compost, coffee grounds or blood meal.
 It gives added nutrients while softening the soil.

 Choose a fertilizer with a root stimulator hormone.
 This is a secret used by wholesale plant nurseries in order to quickly produce larger plants.
 The hormone stimulates hair root growth, which can fuel a year’s worth of growth in a matter of weeks.
 Root stimulators cost no more than other fertilizers.
-We like Root Blast, but there are several others on the market.
+We like Rootblast, but there are several others on the market.

-Use tree root stimulant when you first plant and then occasionally during the peak growing season.
+Also, use tree root stimulant when you first plant and then occasionally during the peak growing season.
 Root stimulants are especially recommended when trees are transplanted from one place to the other.
 They help trees to recover faster from the stress caused by moving.